Kenya Program Director, Nanyuki, Kenya

 - Produce clear, compelling, and methodologically robust reports, journal articles and policy briefs.

-- Represent BOMA before strategic partners, governments, and in relevant networks including the World Bank Graduation group, the Gates Foundation’s Women and Girls at the Center of Development learning cluster and Mercy Corps.
+- Represent BOMA with strategic partners, governments, and in relevant networks including the World Bank Graduation group, the Gates Foundation’s Women and Girls at the Center of Development learning cluster and Mercy Corps.

-- Disseminate organizational research and learning through publications and conference presentations.
+- Lead the creation and dissemination of organizational research and learning through publications, knowledge products, policy briefs and conference presentations.

 Key Performance Metrics include: